 Combining nearly 1-billion listeners Radio Garden is now run as a small company and is no longer a mere online exhibition.
 Radio stations from anywhere can sign up to form part of this global family with over 15,000 radio stations from nearly every nation in the world.

 But it’s not revenue that drives Radio Garden, it’s information – and information you can only be privy to when you tune into a specific locale.

 For example, in 2017, Radio Garden visitors saw an increase of 60% when Hurricane Irma intensified over the Caribbean.
 Usually Radio Garden reaches 250,000 unique visitors in a day but during September 2017, Radio Garden shot up to 400,000 unique listeners.

 New listeners were tuning into a Cuban radio station for updates on Hurricane Irma, because it was hyper-localized content that couldn’t be found in world media.

 Focusing on hyperlocal journalism practices, John Bingham-Hall’s dissertation, The Blog and the Territory: placing hyperlocal media and its publics in a London neighborhood reinforces exactly what Radio Garden set out to do.
 He believes society can be virtual, played out in the movement of information through communication that is not bound by location.
 But for a community to be part of society membership requires exchanges of communication set in geographical locations.

-Radio Garden at its most basic level a communication tool, in which anyone can take part, sharing communication or consuming it.
+Radio Garden, at its most basic level, is a communication tool, in which anyone can take part, sharing communication or consuming it.